Dipika Kakar Birthday Special: Lesser-Known Facts About The Kahaan Hum Kahaan Tum Actress

 She made her debut with the show Neer Bhare Tere Naina Devi in the year 2010.
 She also did a small role in Zee TV's popular show, Agle Janam Mohe Bitiya Hi Kijo before getting her big break with Sasural Simar Ka.

 The actress met her current life-partner on Sasural Simar Ka sets!
 She got married to her co-actor Shoaib Ibrahim in 2018 and converted to Islam.
 She changed her name to Faiza.
+Earlier, she was married to a pilot, which didn't work out.

 Dipika’s Shows